apsarabishwokarma/AcademiaConnect-NCIT/README.md

 # Study Oriented
-some files links related to study
+some files related to study
 BESE software at NCIT In POkhara University
-This repository is for managing soe files or documents related to study.
+This repository is for managing some files or documents related to study. some presentations reports